Orlando Burrell: Life and career

 Born in Newton, Pennsylvania, Burrell moved with his parents to White County, Illinois, in 1834.
 He attended the common schools.
 He engaged in agricultural pursuits.

+Civil War

 During the Civil War he raised a company of Cavalry in June 1861, and was elected its captain, and was attached to the First Regiment, Illinois Volunteer Cavalry.

+After the war

 He served as judge of White County 1873-1881.
 Sheriff of White County 1892-1894.
 He served as delegate to the Republican National Convention at Minneapolis in 1892.

 Congress

 Burrell was elected as a Republican to the Fifty-fourth Congress (March 4, 1895 – March 3, 1897).
 He was an unsuccessful candidate for reelection in 1896 to the Fifty-fifth Congress.
 He retired from public life and resumed his agricultural pursuits.

 Death

 He died in Carmi, Illinois, June 7, 1921.
 He was interred in Maple Ridge Cemetery.